ninjaframework/ninja/ninja-core/src/site/markdown/developer/getting_started.md

 - Make sure your feature is well documented (Javadoc).
 - Make sure there is a tutorial inside the website (ninja-core/src/site/markdown).
 - Make sure you are following the code style below.
+- Add your changes to changelog.md and your name to team.md.

 Then send us a pull request and you become a happy member of the Ninja family :)